matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 **Question 18: You want to estimate the cost of running a BigQuery query.
 What two services within Google Cloud Platform will you need to use?**

-- Billing and Pricing Calculator
+- Billing and Pricing Calculator.
-- BigQuery and Billing
+- BigQuery and Billing.
-- :white_check_mark: **BigQuery and Pricing Calculator**
+- :white_check_mark: **BigQuery and Pricing Calculator.**
-- Billing and Pricing Calculator
+- Billing and Pricing Calculator.

 ```
 * BigQuery provides an estimate of the amount of data scanned, and the Pricing Calculator gives a cost estimate